icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 ## Type first

 C's "type first" was a weird design decision.
 It was meant to expression that the type declaration is the same as how it is used in an expression.
-For this reason, C has given use some of the most "wonderful" declarations:
+For this reason, C has given us some of the most "wonderful" declarations:

 ```c
 int *x[3];   // array 3 of pointer to int